contactevin2u/orderops-fullstack/README.md

 This repository contains a FastAPI backend and a Next.js frontend.
 The CI workflow checks code style, types, tests and build for both parts.

+## Authentication

+All application pages now require authentication and unauthenticated users are redirected to `/login`.
+On first run when no users exist, visit `/register` to create an administrator account.
+Signed-in administrators can create additional users as needed.

 ## Running checks locally

 ### Backend